-We simulate the light propagation on Google Colab with PyTorch, which is essentially based on python and compute unified device architecture (CUDA), to demonstrate the performance of different algorithms with graphics processing units (GPUs).
-The GPU is NVIDIA Tesla P100 with 16 GB memory.
-To keep consistent with the experimental situation, the pixel pitch of the CGH is set as 8 $\mu$ m, and the resolution is 1920 × 1080.
-The wavelength of the laser is 532 nm.
-The distance between the diverging point light source and the hologram is 2.6 cm, and the propagation distance is 26 cm.
-Figure 6 shows the simulated results of the SGD method and GS method.
+We simulate the light propagation on Google Colab with PyTorch, which is essentially based on python and CUDA, to demonstrate the performance of different algorithms with GPUs.
+The GPU is NVIDIA Tesla P100 with 16GB memory.
+To keep consistent with the experimental situation, the pixel pitch of the CGH is set as $dL{SLM} = 8\mu$ m and the resolution is 1920×1080 .
+The wavelength of laser is 532nm.
+The distance between the diverging point light source and the hologram is 2.6 cm and the propagation distance is 26 cm.
+Fig. 6 shows the simulated results of the SGD method and GS method.
 We use the mean square error (MSE) and peak signal-to-noise ratio (PSNR) to quantify the quality of the reconstructed images.